Early Voting Starts Monday In Miami-Dade With Coronavirus Safety In Mind

 The Primary Election takes place August 18.

-Wait times for all 23 sites will be posted on the Elections Department’s website .
+Wait times for all 23 sites in Miami-Dade will be posted on the Elections Department’s website .

 Voters are also encouraged to review their customized sample ballot to prepare in advance.